DerGuru/The-Resonant/New Chapters/Part2/P2-07_The_Whisper_Clips.md

 ﻿# Ch.
 07 - "Max three channels.
 That's the limit."

+**Three weeks into training with Elyra.**

-"We need better communication," Milo said one afternoon, three weeks into regular training.
+"We need better communication," Milo said one afternoon.
 "Phone calls are compromised.
 RAE speaking through random objects is conspicuous.
 We need something purpose-built."

 Elyra raised an eyebrow, intrigued.
 "Go on."